 Southerly

-Launched in 1939, Southerly is one of Australia’s oldest continuous literary journals.
+Launched in 1939, Southerly is Australia’s oldest continuous literary journal.
 Dedicated to publishing new literature of the highest standard, Southerly provides a link between the academy and the garret.

 Latest Issues